 Students should update their contact information by logging into the Rave Wireless site at https://www.getrave.com/login/rivervalley to update any of their information. .

 Will I receive unsolicited messages ("SPAM") on my cell phone or email account?

 No. RVCC Alerts and Rave Wireless will not sell your contact info to third party marketers.

 Students can discontinue receiving messages at any time by logging into the Rave Wireless site and removing their contact information

 What if I need help registering or changing my contact information?

-The Community College System of New Hampshire (CCSNH) has retained a vendor (Connect-ED) to provide emergency notification services to those who request it.
+The Community College System of New Hampshire (CCSNH) has retained a vendor (Rave Wireless) to provide emergency notification services to those who request it.
 Both CCSNH and the vendor will attempt to provide accurate information and appropriate instruction in a timely manner using the contact information you have provided.
 By registering for these services, you recognize and agree that neither CCSNH nor the vendor will be held liable in the event of a failure to provide notice or in the event that inaccurate information or faulty instructions are given.
 CCSNH reserves the rights to use emergency contact information for the critical business of the college but only after other methods of contact have failed.
 CCSNH and the vendor will not share, sell or otherwise provide your information, without your permission, to any other person or entity.